pvdz/zero-sugar/README.md

 By default it targets the web but you can update the target in the build script to target nodejs instead, after which you can run `example.js` with nodejs (or anything else, I guess).

 For the web, you only need to run the `build.sh` script to update the wasm binaries and reload your browser.
-Due to web platform restrictions you have to run the web repl from a webserver of any kind, a local webserver should work fine.
+Due to web platform restrictions you have to run the web repl from a webserver of any kind, a local (or remote) webserver should work fine.
 It just won't work on `file://`, I believe that's by design so I didn't try to work around it.

 ## Tests